timothyakintayo/pacific-retail-intelligence-platform/README.md

 Pacific Retail is a multinational retail company operating across 15 countries in North America and Europe, with 1,000+ active customers, 1,000 products, and a growing transaction volume processed daily.
 The business faced a critical data infrastructure problem: customer data, product catalogues, and transaction records lived in separate systems with no unified view, batch processing created 24-hour delays in sales reporting, and data quality inconsistencies across countries made cross-channel reporting unreliable.

-This project builds a modern, cloud-native data platform on **Azure Data Lake Storage Gen2** and **Snowflake** using a **medallion architecture (Bronze → Silver → Gold)** — consolidating fragmented data sources into a single source of truth, reducing processing latency from 24 hours to near real-time, and laying the foundation for self-service analytics and future ML initiatives.
+This project builds a modern, cloud-native data platform on **Azure Data Lake Storage Gen2** and **Snowflake** using a **medallion architecture (Bronze → Silver → Gold)**, consolidating fragmented data sources into a single source of truth, reducing processing latency from 24 hours to near real-time, and laying the foundation for self-service analytics and future ML initiatives.

 ---